Prince Constantine-Alexios of Greece and Denmark: Early life and education

 Constantine-Alexios was born on 29 October 1998 at Weill Cornell Medical Center in New York City and is the eldest son and second child of Crown Prince Pavlos and Crown Princess Marie-Chantal of Greece.
 He is a grandson of Constantine II and Anne-Marie of Denmark, who were the last King and Queen of the Hellenes.
 In traditional Greek naming practices, first sons are named for their paternal grandfathers.

 Constantine-Alexios was christened in a Greek Orthodox ceremony at St. Sophia's Cathedral, London, on 15 April 1999.
 His godparents are Prince Nikolaos of Greece and Denmark; Prince Dimitri of Yugoslavia; King Frederik X of Denmark, King Felipe VI of Spain; William, Prince of Wales; Victoria, Crown Princess of Sweden; Princess Alexandra zu Fürstenberg; and Doris Robbs.
 Two of his godparents are prospective monarchs and two are reigning kings.

 Constantine-Alexios grew up in London from the age of four, and began his education at Wetherby School in London but later he attended Wellington College where he graduated in 2017.
 At Wellington he also received military education.
-In August 2017, he matriculated at Georgetown University and his father, mother and siblings moved to New York with him.
+In August 2017, he enrolled at Georgetown University and his father, mother and siblings moved to New York with him.
 A year before graduating, he announced he wanted to study in the United States.
 He graduated from Georgetown University in May 2022.